hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The Groth21 algorithm is not able to model arbitrary precision proportions of weight assigned to nodes in the network.
 For example if each node in a 4 node network received 1 share, then every share has a weight of 1/4.
 If there are a total of N shares, then the distribution of weight can only be modeled in increments of (1/N) * total weight.
 The cost of re-keying the network in an address book change is quadratic in the number of shares.
+(See the picture of TssMessages above.)
 This forces us to pick a number of total shares with a max value in the thousands.
-This modeling of weight is a discrete using small integer precision.
+This modeling of weight uses small integer precision.

 ##### Calculating Number of Shares from Weight